-Prince Harry opens up about mental health, ‘genetic pain’ and living ‘in a zoo’
+Prince Harry talks about mental health, ‘genetic pain’ and living ‘in a zoo’

-Harry’s late mother, Princess Diana, died in a car crash in Paris in 1997 while being chased by paparazzi.

-Harry was speaking ahead of his upcoming mental health documentary series on Apple TV Plus with Oprah Winfrey.
-It is also Mental Health Awareness Week in the United Kingdom.

-When podcast co-host Dax Shepard likened life in the British royal family to “The Truman Show,” the 1998 film starring Jim Carrey, Harry responded: “It’s a mixture between being on ‘The Truman Show’ and being in a zoo.”

-In the candid, 90-minute interview, Harry said he wanted to “break the cycle” of pain he experienced in his childhood so that now, as a parent, he did not pass it on to his own children.

-“If I’ve experienced some form of pain or suffering because of the pain or suffering that perhaps my father or my parents had suffered, I’m going to make sure I break that cycle,” he said.
+“I don’t think we should be pointing the finger or blaming anybody, but certainly, when it comes to parenting, if I’ve experienced some form of pain or suffering because of the pain or suffering that perhaps my father or my parents had suffered, I’m going to make sure that I break that cycle, so that I don’t pass it on,” he said.

+Harry’s father, of course, is Prince Charles, heir to the British throne.
+His mother, Princess Diana, died in a car crash in Paris in 1997, while being chased by paparazzi.

-He said he did not think that “we should be pointing the finger or blaming anybody.”
-But he added: “There’s a lot of genetic pain and suffering that gets passed on anyway.
-And as parents, we should be doing the most we can to try and say, ‘You know what?
+Harry added: “There’s a lot of genetic pain and suffering that gets passed on anyway.
+We, as parents, we should be doing the most we can to try and say, ‘You know what?
 That happened to me.
-I’m going to make sure that doesn’t happen to you.’”
+I’m going to make sure that doesn’t happen to you.’ ”

-It was his first interview following the bombshell discussion that he and his wife Meghan, Duchess of Sussex, had with Winfrey for a program that aired in early March.
-In that interview, Harry spoke about how his father had stopped taking his calls for a time and said he had been cut off financially from his family.
+He was speaking ahead of his upcoming mental health documentary series, with Winfrey, on Apple TV Plus.
+It is also Mental Health Awareness Week in Britain.

+When podcast co-host Dax Shepard likened life in the British royal family to “The Truman Show,” the 1998 film in which a man discovers his life is a reality TV show, Harry responded: “It’s a mixture between being on ‘The Truman Show’ and being in a zoo.”

+Harry credited his wife, Meghan, the Duchess of Sussex, for encouraging him to seek out therapy.

+“She saw it straightaway,” he said.
+“She could tell that I was hurting and that some of the stuff that was out of my control was making me really angry.
+It would make my blood boil.”

+But he countered the notion that Meghan was responsible for his decision to quit royal life.

+Harry, 36, said he had considered giving it all up even earlier, in his 20s.
+He recalled thinking: “I don’t want to be here.
+I don’t want to be doing this.
+Look what it did to my mom.”

-The latest interview was splashed across the front pages of many of Britain’s Friday papers.
+The interview was splashed across many front pages on Friday in Britain.
 The headline in the Daily Mail read, “Just how low can Harry go?”
-The Sun tabloid said: “Dad passed his pain to me.
+The Sun tabloid paraphrased: “Dad passed his pain to me.
 I will not do that to my kids.”

-On social media, reaction to the podcast interview was mixed.
-While many praised the prince for once again talking openly about his mental health and the intensity of life in the royal spotlight, others accused him of using the platform to criticize the royal family or questioned his right to speak out, given his background.
+On social media, reaction was mixed.
+While many praised the prince for once again talking openly about his mental health and the intensity of life in the spotlight, others accused him of using the platform to criticize the royal family or questioned whether he understood true struggle.

-Shepard, the podcast co-host, suggested to Harry that it was possibly “easier for Oprah to come from where she came from and tell you about her trauma” than for Harry, with his privileged background, to speak out.
+Shepard, the podcast co-host, suggested to Harry that it was possibly “easier for Oprah to come from where she came from and tell you about her trauma” than for Harry, with his privileged background, to do so.

 But he said “it’s about sharing your story, knowing how relatable it is, because I guarantee you by sharing the vulnerabilities and experiences that you have had growing up” that “you’re going to have a positive impact on someone’s life.”

-“It was a conversation that I had with my now wife.
-She saw it.
-She saw it straightaway.
-She could tell that I was hurting and that some of the stuff that was out of my control was making me really angry.
-It would make my blood boil.”

-He also said that there were three major times in his life when he felt helpless, which he called his “Achilles heel.”
+He described three moments when he felt especially helpless, which he called his “Achilles’ heel.”

-“One, when I was a kid in the back of the car with my mom being chased by paparazzi, two was in Afghanistan in an Apache helicopter and then the third one was with my wife.
+“One, when I was a kid in the back of the car with my mom being chased by paparazzi, two was in Afghanistan in an Apache helicopter, and then the third one was with my wife.
 And those were the moments in my life where, yeah, feeling helpless hurts.
 It really hurts, and that’s when you think to yourself, ‘S---, like, I got the privilege.
 I got the platform.
 I got the influence, and even I can’t fix this.
 I can’t change this.’”

 Harry and Meghan sensationally stepped down as senior members of the British royal family in January 2020.
 They have a son, Archie, who recently turned 2, and are expecting a daughter.

-Harry talked about his new life in California.
-He said that when they arrived in Los Angeles, it was like a “feeding frenzy,” with “helicopters, the drones, the paparazzi cutting the fence.
+Harry said when they arrived in Los Angeles, it was like a “feeding frenzy,” with “helicopters, the drones, the paparazzi cutting the fence.
 It was madness.”
 They now live an hour outside Los Angeles, in Montecito, where he suggested his family feels more liberated.

 “I can actually lift my head, and I feel different.” he said.
 “My shoulders have dropped; so have hers.
 You can walk around feeling a little bit more free.
 I can take Archie on the back of my bicycle. . . .
 I would never have had the chance to do that.”